 But while defaults are great to get started, your workflow probably has some unique behavior, or an extra field you absolutely want to sync up.
-Especially if you're using custom fields in apps like Asana, Wrike or JIRA.
+Especially if you're using custom fields in tools like Asana, Wrike or JIRA.

-The first step is to determine the association between the fields of each app.
+The first step is to determine the association between the fields of each tool.
 Note we currently only support associating a field to a single other field; for example, you cannot sync the Asana due date to two fields in JIRA.

 Start by opening the Map Fields tab of your sync settings.
 You will see the default field mappings.
 You can both remove the default mappings and add new ones.